 1. Locate a joist or solid beam in your home; One that has plenty of room on either side … conducive to swinging.
 Perhaps … a doorway or hallway. ??

 2. Pick up some porch swing hangers (the hardware shown below).
 I’ve been able to find them at Wal-Mart all three times I’ve needed them.
 They cost about $6 for the two pieces.

 3. Screw those puppies into the joist.
-The ones we use are about 6 inches long and at least 1/4” in diameter – these are some big screws!
+The ones we used are about 6 inches long and at least 1/4” in diameter – these are some big screws!

-6. You can find swings, like the green one pictured, at Wal-Mart, Home Depot, Toys R Us, and many other stores for around $12/each.
+6. You can find swings, like the green/yellow one pictured, at Wal-Mart, Home Depot, Toys R Us, and many other stores for around $12-$30/each.
 They are worth every penny!

 Once you’ve installed your indoor swing set … sit back and watch, with calm assurance, as your 3 year old pushes your 1 year old on the swing.
 This seriously saved my life when they were little.
 I never worried about them getting hurt because the swing was a foot off of the carpeted ground.

 This was one purchase/install that we have never regretted.
 Hours and hours of enjoyment, watching our children swing and squeal in delight.

 ** BTW, since this was installed in a joist … my husband and I often swing with the kiddos on our lap.
 It can take the weight!
 It’s held over 300 lbs of adults and kids before and never budged.